Sorry, this program is not available for local students.

 You should be able to demonstrate recent clinical experience, defined as having worked in nursing or midwifery for a minimum of one year EFT in the past five years.

-Applicants are required to arrange a clinical place with a local MCH service and submit confirmation of this as part of the application process.
+Applicants are required to arrange a clinical place with a local Maternal Child Health (MCH) service and submit confirmation of this as part of the application process.
 You are encouraged to discuss this early in the application process with the program coordinator, who will also provide a specific form for this requirement.

 Working With Children Check: Students must hold a valid Working With Children Check prior to undertaking the clinical components of this program.